-Anxiety is a normal reaction to stress.
-Sometimes it can be positive, for example, if it helps you deal with a tense situation in the office, study harder for an exam, handle a new situation, or stay focused on an important task.
+Feeling anxious is a normal reaction to stress.
+Sometimes it can be positive.
+For example, anxiety can help motivate you to deal with a tense situation in the office, study harder for an exam, handle a new situation, or stay focused on an important task.
 In general, it helps people cope.
 But when anxiety becomes excessive, doesn’t fit the situation, or lasts a long time, it can get in the way of your everyday activities and may interfere with how you get along with others.

 There are several types of anxiety disorders with a variety of symptoms.
-Some people have repeated short term episodes of intense fear, while others have exaggerated worry and tension most of the time or in everyday social situations.
-Sometimes, the anxiety comes with physical symptoms like heart pounding, trouble breathing, trembling, sweating, or being easily startled.
+Some people have repeated short-term episodes of intense fear called panic attacks, while others have exaggerated worry, tension, and fear most of the time or in everyday social situations.
+Sometimes, the anxiety can cause physical symptoms like heart pounding, trouble breathing, trembling, sweating, or being easily startled.
 Other times, anxiety disorders can include ongoing, unwanted thoughts, or repetitive behaviors.

 “Honestly, I kind of liked the fact that I was hyper-aware after I got back from my deployment.
 I figured that it was a good thing since it helped keep me alive over there.
 But as time went by I noticed it was just too much for my life here.
 It prevented me from enjoying even the simplest activities.”

-Common anxiety disorders include panic disorder, social phobia, generalized anxiety disorder, obsessive-compulsive disorder, and posttraumatic stress disorder (PTSD).
-No matter which type of condition you may have, it is important to know that most people with anxiety disorders can be helped with professional care.
+Common anxiety disorders include panic disorder, social phobia, generalized anxiety disorder, and obsessive-compulsive disorder.
+No matter which type of condition you may have, it is important to know that most people who feel this anxious can be helped with professional care.

-Some Veterans develop an anxiety disorder following severe trauma or a life-threatening event.
-For others, stressful life events such as transitioning to civilian life or difficult work situations contribute to anxiety disorders.
+Some Veterans develop anxiety following severe trauma or a life-threatening event.
+For others, stressful life events such as transitioning from military to civilian life or difficult work situations can cause anxiety disorders.
 It can be hard for some Veterans and Service members to “turn off” some of the strategies and behaviors that were necessary for military situations.

 What are the signs of anxiety disorders?